 Step 4: Notarize the Form

-Signatures must be done in front of a notary, so before filing, be sure to have the form notarized.
+Signatures must be made in front of a notary, so be sure to have the form notarized before filing.
 Notary services are usually available at the County Clerk’s office.

 Step 5: File the Form